 A second-time host, Huffman said he misses the groups of people passing by his home and hopes for tours in the future.
 “It’s always nice to hear their voices discussing the artwork.”

 The theme originally took inspiration from the Trump administration stripping environmental protections as well as the Australian wildfires, Bryant-Greenwell said.
 “It seemed pertinent to talk about human responsibility.”

 But the concept of “Human Nature” became increasingly significant in 2021 due to the global COVID-19 pandemic.
 Bryant-Greenwell referenced scientists’ discussions on how humans have encroached on habitats where these viruses thrive, enabling the spread of COVID-19.

 Maye said he can’t think of anything more relevant to the interplay between humans and nature than the virus.
 “We don’t have that much power,” he said, “and it affected the show 100%.”

-Truong used the pandemic-induced delay to make an entirely different sculpture from the one he had pitched to Bryant-Greenwell in 2019.
+Truong even used the pandemic-induced delay to make an entirely different sculpture from the one he had pitched to Bryant-Greenwell in 2019.

 Click above for insight into the process behind Truong’s sculpture.
 (Arts in Foggy Bottom)

 “After the pandemic and election, I had a whole different idea that is truer to my interests,” he said.